Al Toon: Personal life

 Toon is married to Jane and has a son and three daughters.
 His son, Nick, was a football standout in high school at Middleton, Wisconsin and played as a receiver for the Wisconsin Badgers, as his father did.
-Nicholas Toon was drafted by the New Orleans Saints in the 4th round of the 2012 NFL Draft and played four years in the NFL.
+His son passed him for all-time receptions and yards at the school in 2011.
+Nicholas Toon was drafted by the New Orleans Saints in the 4th round of the 2012 NFL draft and played four years in the NFL.
 He now owns and runs an online retail sales business along with a focus on real estate ownership and management with his wife.

 His daughter, Kirby, attended UW–Madison as a preferred walk-on in volleyball.
 Kirby currently is working for Kimberly Clark.
 His other daughters, Molly and Sydney, also played volleyball.
 Molly was a Final Four participant while playing volleyball at the University of Michigan and worked for Aerotek in Arizona, while Toon's youngest daughter, Sydney played two seasons of volleyball at University of Wisconsin Whitewater following her prep experience at Middleton High School.
 His daughter Molly was murdered in an apparent murder-suicide case by her husband in 2021.